 “Waiting for you.”

 The Notebook (2004) is a very close second.
 I’m sure all of the hopeless romantics out there have seen this movie at least once.
-I have watched this movie over and over again because of the very powerful love story between Allie and Noah.
+I have watched this movies over and over again because of the very powerful love story between Allie and Noah.
 The film starts off with an old man, reading a story to an old woman in a nursing home.
 He tells the story of Noah meeting Allie at a carnival while she was on a summer holiday.
 However, coming from very different backgrounds—Allie is from a very rich family and Noah works at the lumberyard—her parents do not approve.
 Very suddenly, Allie’s parents takes her back home.

 There are so many reasons I love his film, but one of them is definitely the chemistry between Allie and Noah.
 From the beginning, you know they were meant to be, and I think for a lot of us in LDRs, we experience that feeling, too.
 That’s why we’re willing to do whatever it takes—no matter the distance—to be with our significant other.
 This movie definitely reminds us that relationships are hard, but if you love each other, you will find a way.